RIR360/development/journal/2025/october.md

 ## 10/01/2025
 - Learn to plan ahead, that'll reduce your stress.
 - Plan the tasks that needs to be done, today and this week.
+- Don't put too many things on the plate as well.